Instawork/hyperview/docs/reference_custom_elements.md

 ---
 id: reference_custom_elements
-title: "Custom elements"
+title: Custom elements
-sidebar_label: "Custom elements"
+sidebar_label: Custom elements
 ---

 > **NOTE**: custom elements are still under active development.
 The architecture will be changing in the near future to add more flexibility.